Optimal Dose-Limited Phase Estimation without Entanglement

 \section{Conclusion}

-We have identified a new type of phase estimation protocol which attains the quantum limit for information per dose without using entanglement.
-This makes it possible, in principle, to employ a quantum-optimal measurement in microscopy using only basic optical elements.
-When taking into account losses in the optics for forming the probe and performing the measurement of the exit wavefunction, we found single-particle multi-stage measurements can potentially outperform the best known entanglement-enhanced measurements.
+We have identified phase estimation schemes which attain the quantum limit for information per dose without using entanglement.
+This makes it possible, in principle, to employ a quantum-optimal measurement of weak phase objects using only basic optical elements.
+The CI is compatible with short coherence time single-particle probes like the electrons.
+For longer coherence time probes, equivalent measurements can be performed using leaky cavities.
+When taking into account losses in the optics for forming the probe and performing the measurement of the exit wavefunction, we find that CI and cavity-enhanced measurements can outperform entanglement-enhanced measurements.